a-memme/election_analysis/README.md

 - Software: Python, Visual Studio Code

 ## Audit Results
-Analysis of election shows that
+Analysis of election shows that:
 - There were 369,711 votes cast in the election

 *(analyzed using the following code in python):*